 Solutions

-Two payments up front, eight monthly.
+One upfront instalment, then eight monthly.
 Zero owner-paid fees.
-The same logic that's powered the accounting profession for decades, brought to Owners Corporations.
+The same logic that's powered the accounting profession for decades, brought to Strata Schemes.

 The structure is the product.

 We pay your insurance premium in full to the insurer on your behalf.
-The Owners Corporation repays us across ten instalments — with two payable up front and the remaining eight spread evenly across the next eight months.
+The Strata Scheme repays us across nine instalments — one upfront instalment at funding settlement (essentially double the size of the monthlies, plus a small fee) followed by eight evenly-spread monthly instalments across the next eight months.

 That single design choice is what smooths cash flow, aligns insurance costs with levy collection, and keeps the funding cost from ever landing on an individual lot owner's bill.